-- 15.1 That the Policy and Resources Committee agree to the new policy for installing memorial benches, memorial bench plaques and memorial trees within parks, open spaces and on the highway and other routes across the district as detailed at point 2.3 and within Appendix D subject to any comments from Leisure, Community and Environment Committee and the Infrastructure, Housing and Economic Development Committee. - 15.2 Costs will be reviewed annually year on year to take into account inflation, any additional costs and increased costs from manufacturers/suppliers and will be included as part of the Fees and Charges process. - Locations will be reviewed year on year when required, in consultation with the appropriate Lead Member and Head of Service.
+- 15.1 That the Policy and Resources Committee agree to the new policy for installing memorial benches, memorial bench plaques and memorial trees within parks, open spaces and on the highway and other routes across the district as detailed at point 2.3 and within Appendix A. - 15.2 Costs will be reviewed annually year on year to take into account inflation, any additional costs and increased costs from manufacturers/suppliers and will be included as part of the Fees and Charges process. - Locations will be reviewed year on year when required, in consultation with the appropriate Lead Member, Ward Councillor and Head of Service.